-The overhead budget template is a crucial tool for businesses to accurately forecast and manage their expenses.
-It allows companies to break down their overhead costs into various categories such as rent, utilities, and office supplies, and allocate funds accordingly.
+The overhead budget template is crucial for businesses to accurately forecast and manage their expenses.
+It allows companies to break down their overhead costs into various categories, such as rent, utilities, and office supplies, and allocate funds accordingly.
 By creating a comprehensive overhead budget, organizations can identify areas where they may be overspending and implement cost-cutting strategies.

-This template is especially useful for startups and smaller businesses that need to closely monitor their expenditures to ensure financial stability.
+This template is especially useful for startups and smaller businesses that must closely monitor their expenditures to ensure financial stability.
 With the help of the overhead budget template, companies can plan and make informed decisions to achieve their financial goals.

 Download Free Simple Overhead Budget Templates